Selah Season | Purpose Life Church

 Personal Devotion and Project

-Guided by a weekly devotional rhythm and a personally chosen growth project — space to go deeper in your walk and invest in what matters most to you.
+Guided by a weekly devotional rhythm and a personally chosen growth project, this season gives you space to go deeper in your walk with God and invest intentional time in something that matters to you beyond ministry responsibilities.

 IV